 You could watch them, by the hundreds, or even thousands, walking down to where the preacher was speaking, to pray a prayer, make a decision, or “ask Christ into their hearts”—there are myriad christianese euphemisms for it—but, none of it has ever been based on the truth.

-While endless verses of “Just As I Am” were sung, the unwitting would succumb to the emotional appeals, thinking they might be killed on their way home if they didn’t, and they did what the preacher told them to do—to come forward and “get saved.”
+While endless verses of “Just As I Am” were sung, the unwitting would succumb to the emotional appeals, thinking they might be killed on their way home if they didn’t oblige.
+So, they did what the preacher told them to do—to come forward and “get saved.”